SheepDogBerksCo/website/content/_index.md

 Fundraising consists of: Member fees, raffles, 50/50s, supply drives, retail sales, and solicitation of corporate sponsors and private donors.

-To donate: Click Donate in the Dropdown menu.
+To donate: Click `Donations` from the top menu.

 ### Cigars for Warriors ###